Skip to content

 I love to travel!
 Love seeing God’s big, diverse world!
 I’ve been to 20 countries and 2 US territories and it has changed who I am as a person.

-I’m an alcoholic – in recovery for 17 years.
+I’m an alcoholic – in recovery for over 21 years.
 Maybe not extraordinary, but important for my work here.

 What is YOUR WHY?